Betonhaus/swizzin2/README.md

 chmod +x ~/arr2install.sh
 ~/arr2install.sh
 ```
-Sometimes Sonarr1 won't start due to another Sonarr existing, use the panel to stop Sonarr and Sonarr 2, enable Sonarr and wait a second before starting Sonarr 2 or
+Sometimes the second server instance won't start due to another instance existing, use the panel to stop both of them, enable the first and wait a second before starting the second, or

 ```bash
 sudo systemctl stop sonarr && sudo systemctl stop sonarr2